 The event features unique gift items by talented Greek designers just in time for the holiday season.

-The Elysians’ first-ever creative pop-up event continues Friday, Dec.
-6 through Sunday, Dec.
-8. Pop-up store hours are Friday and Saturday, 11 AM-7 PM, and Sunday, 12 noon-6 PM.
+The Elysians’ first-ever creative pop-up event continued Dec.
+6 through Dec.
+8.

 Vosinaki and Vasilopoulos are both documentary filmmakers specializing in arts and culture and are committed to seeking exceptional, inspired, handmade designs in pure and sustainable materials.
-While Vosinaki is based in Athens, Vasilopoulos is based in New York City -- and was a former mens’s fashion editor at DNR (now part of Women’s Wear Daily).
+While Vosinaki is based in Athens, Vasilopoulos is based in New York City – and was a former mens’ fashion editor at DNR (now part of Women’s Wear Daily).

-Guests are invited to connect on Instagram and Facebook and to join the mailing list at www.theelysians.com to receive special offers and updates about the pop-up in Soho – and to come meet the Greek designers who are taking their creative business to the next level.
+Guests were invited to connect on Instagram and Facebook and to join the mailing list at www.theelysians.com to receive special offers and updates and to come meet the Greek designers who are taking their creative business to the next level.

 Among those present were The Elysians co-founders, Vasilopoulos and Vosinaki, the Consulate General of Greece in New York Director of the Office of Economic and Commercial Affairs Georgios Michailidis, Maria and Taso Pardalis, Gregory Pappas, Christine Salboudis, and George Zapantis.